kubernetes-sigs/karpenter/designs/disruption-controls-by-reason.md

 ## User Scenarios
 1. Users need the capability to schedule upgrades only during business hours or within more restricted time windows.
 Additionally, they require a system that doesn't compromise the cost savings from consolidation when upgrades are blocked due to drift.
 2. High-Frequency Trading (HFT) firms require full compute capacity during specific operational hours, making it imperative to avoid scale-down requests for consolidation during these periods.
 However, outside these hours, scale-downs are acceptable.
+3. Users want to minimize workload disruptions during business hours but still want to be able to delete empty nodes throughout the day.
+That is, WhenEmpty considation can run all day, while limiting cost savings and upgrades due to drift to non-business hours only.

 See Less Made Up Scenarios here:
 - https://github.com/kubernetes-sigs/karpenter/issues/924
 - https://github.com/kubernetes-sigs/karpenter/issues/753#issuecomment-1790110838